 - Up to Date Technology - Flagship models will tend to have the latest and greatest modem technology for the fastest speed and coverage.

-- High-Speed Mobile Hotspot Caps - Most "unlimited" smartphone data plans have caps on high-speed mobile hotspot use for using your smartphone like a router, which can make these plans great for a back-up option, but not a primary home internet replacement.
+- High-Speed Mobile Hotspot Caps - Most "unlimited" smartphone data plans have caps on high-speed mobile hotspot data, which can make these plans great for a back-up option, but not a primary home internet replacement.

 - Not Ideal for Multi-Person Households - What happens if the person with the hotspot-enabled smartphone takes it with them to run errands?
 Everyone else needs to switch internet sources, which makes relying on smartphone hotspotting not ideal as a primary internet source.